- 15+ years of progressive and social justice minded public health practice.

 - Proven success at communicating technical and sensitive topics with the homeless, prison inmates, sex workers, and youth living with HIV among other communities.

-- Training lead for the COVID-19 Community Tracing Collaborative.
-Trained 1500 case investigators and contact tracing who made 10,000 calls per-day to encourage safe isolation, COVID testing, and monitoring of isolation and quarantine.
+- Trained a remote team of 4300+ case investigators and contact tracers who made 10,000+ calls per-day to encourage safe isolation of cases, COVID testing for contacts, and support and monitoring during isolation and quarantine.

 Americares: Hurricane Dorian Relief.
 In partnership with the Ministry of Health and UNFPA, developed a Community Health Volunteer program in eight Dorian-affected communities across five Cays in the Abacos, Bahamas.